 One important component of your first year at St. Lawrence will be your First-Year Program (FYP) in the fall and your First-Year Seminar (FYS) in the spring.
-The entire First-Year Program (including FYP and FYS) is overseen by the associate dean of the first year, a senior faculty member with experience teaching in the program.
+The entire First-Year Program (including FYP and FYS) is overseen by the Associate Dean of the Frst Year.

-In the fall, FYP courses introduce you to critical issues and questions that humans face.
-Each course approaches these issues or questions from at least two disciplinary perspectives.
+In the fall, the FYP course will introduce you to critical issues and questions that humans face, through an interdisciplinary lens.
 Every FYP course strives to do the following:

-- introduce you to a liberal arts education;
+- introduces you to a liberal arts education;

-- feature an interdisciplinary approach to its theme or topic;
+- features an interdisciplinary approach to its theme or topic;

-- help you develop reading, writing, oral communication and research skills;
+- helps you develop reading, writing, oral communication and research skills;

-- assist you in building a living-learning community with the other students in your course.
+- assists you in building a living-learning community with the other students in your course.

 Placement in Your FYP Course